 Nuclear Matters has responsibilities in each of the following mission areas: nuclear safety, physical security and control; nuclear weapon incident and accident response; nuclear deterrent enterprise review; nuclear assessments; and nuclear threat prevention, protection, and response.
 As part of these responsibilities, the Nuclear Matters office provides support to management and oversight groups responsible for each of these mission areas including the joint DOD/DOE Nuclear Weapons Council, chaired by the Undersecretary for Acquisition and Sustainment.
 Additionally, the office contributes to other nuclear-related responsibilities within the DOD, to including the development of congressional testimony, providing advice on arms control and treaty issues, and participating in budgeting and planning activities related to the nuclear deterrent.

-The NWC, and its subordinate board the NWC Standing and Safety Committee (NWCSSC) for which the ASD(NCB) serves as Co-Chair with NNSA, provide an interagency forum for reaching consensus and establishing priorities between the two departments.
-The primary mission of the NWDA office within Nuclear Matters is to staff the NWC decisions, deliberations, and meetings in support of the nuclear weapons stockpile sustainment and modernization; ensure the NWC meets its statutory required responsibilities, pursuant to 10 USC Section 179; and serves as a focal point for nuclear deterrent portfolio and technical assessments.
+The NWC and its subordinate board, the NWC Standing and Safety Committee (NWCSSC), for which the ASD(NCB) serves as Co-Chair with DOE/NNSA, provides interagency forums for reaching consensus and establishing priorities between the two departments.
+The primary mission of the NWCS directorate in the Office of Nuclear Matters is to support NWC decisions, deliberations, and meetings on nuclear weapons stockpile sustainment and modernization; ensure the NWC meets its statutorily-mandated responsibilities, pursuant to title 10, Untied States Code, section 179; and serve as a focal point for the nuclear deterrent portfolio and technical assessments.

-In the area of nuclear survivability and resiliency the INP-NFR&S team develops the Chemical, Biological, Radiological, Nuclear (CBRN) survivability policy in coordination with DASD(CBD) ; manages the Mission Critical Report (MCR) process; assists in developing remediation plans for survivability shortfalls; chairs the CBRN Survivability Oversight Group-Nuclear (CSOG-N) to coordinate activities in the DOD; serves as the Executive Secretariat for the Strategic Radiation Hardened Electronics Council (SRHEC); and advises the Joint Capabilities Integration and Development System Functional Capabilities Board and the Defense Acquisition Board on nuclear survivability requirements.
+In the areas of nuclear survivability and resiliency, the NFES team develops the Chemical, Biological, Radiological, and Nuclear (CBRN) survivability policy in coordination with the Office of the Deputy Assistant Secretary of Defense for Chemical and Biological Defense Programs; manages the mission critical report process; assists in developing remediation plans for survivability shortfalls; chairs the CBRN Survivability Oversight Group-Nuclear to coordinate DoD activities; serves as the Executive Secretariat for the Strategic Radiation Hardened Electronics Council; and advises the Joint Capabilities Integration and Development System Functional Capabilities Board and the Defense Acquisition Board on nuclear survivability requirements.